The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 As this substance continues to gain popularity, there has been an increase in the number of people entering rehab to treat a cannabis addiction and many rehab clinics now specialise in treating these patients.

-The process of cannabis rehab involves removing any triggers and temptations while undergoing counselling such as CBT.
+The process of cannabis rehab involves removing any triggers and temptations while undergoing counselling treatments such as CBT.

 This is to learn healthy ways to deal with stress and difficult emotions without reaching for substances.